-This report, the sixth in the series, contains information about the aquatic animal health status of twenty states in the Asia-Pacific region.
+This report, the eighth in the series, contains information about the aquatic animal health status of sixteen states in the Asia-Pacific region.
 The foreword discusses capacity building initiatives to improve disease surveillance in the region.

 Aquaculture Asia Magazine is an autonomous publication that gives farmers and scientists in developing countries a voice.
 Stories concern the small-scale aquaculture prevalent in the region and the circumstances of farmers trying to make ends meet in an increasingly globalised world.
 We accept articles on any aspect of aquaculture and the related processing, marketing, economic, environmental and social issues.
 An RSS feed is available if you wish to stay informed of new issues.

 The Quarterly Aquatic Animal Disease report provides information about the status of aquatic animal disease in 21 participating states in the Asia-Pacific region.
 The diseases covered in the report are reviewed annually by the Asia Regional Advisory Group on Aquatic Animal Health.
 The report was first published in the second quarter of 1998.
 It is a joint activity between NACA, FAO and the OIE Regional Representation (Tokyo).